 Rationale

-Although there is a great deal of data available that provides information on trends, activities and areas of Coventry, as well as a collection of images that chronicle its recent history, many people within the city are unaware of this.
+Although there are a great deal of data available that provide information on trends, activities and areas of Coventry, as well as a collection of images that chronicle its recent history, many people within the city are unaware of this.

 Walking Through Coventry Data was an event that celebrated the city and its cultural heritage.
 It was also designed to highlight the types of data and images available to members of the public and interested city stakeholders.